 During the freshman and sophomore years, all Music Education majors take a common curriculum.
 Prior to the beginning of the junior year, each Music Education major will select an area of specialization and take specific courses relating to that specialization (choral/general music or instrumental music) during the junior and senior years.

-Students must participate in an ensemble as assigned (according to performance concentration) during each quarter in residence.
-In addition, all woodwind, brass, string and percussion concentrations must perform for two quarters in a choral ensemble as assigned.
+Students must participate in an ensemble as assigned (according to performance concentration) during each semester in residence.
+In addition, all woodwind, brass, string and percussion concentrations must perform for one semester in a choral ensemble as assigned.

 Music Education majors must pass the Secondary Piano Music Education Examination and a Teaching Board, which are taken by the end of the sophomore year.